Richard Alexander Henderson: First World War

 Henderson embarked for the Middle East with the main body of the NZEF in October 1914.
 Soon after the ANZAC landings at Gallipoli he saw John Simpson Kirkpatrick using a donkey to carry wounded soldiers, and began to do the same.
 While it is reported that he began this work after Kirkpatrick's death on 19 May 1915, he was photographed with a donkey carrying a wounded man on 12 May 1915 by Sergeant James Gardiner Jackson.
 According to Henderson's own account, he continued the work for about six weeks after Kirkpatrick's death.

 Henderson later served in France, and on 22 October 1916 was awarded the recently created Military Medal for bravery in battle on land, with the citation "During operations on the Somme on 15th September he went out repeatedly under heavy shellfire and brought in wounded who were exposed to it.
 He set a fine example to other bearers".
 Henderson was promoted to lance corporal and then, on 23 March 1917, to corporal.

 After a period of service at a NZEF hospital in England, Henderson was very badly gassed at Passchendaele on 12 October 1917 and evacuated to England where he was found to be dangerously ill, was declared unfit for military service and was repatriated.
 He sailed from Liverpool on 2 February 1918 and was discharged from the NZEF for medical reasons on 21 May 1918.
 He was awarded the 1914-15 Star, the British War Medal and the Victory Medal.

 Later life

 Henderson did not recover from the effects of the gas.
 He went back to teaching, but became blind in 1934 and was obliged to stop working.
-He remained in poor health for the rest of his life, and died in Greenlane Hospital, Auckland, on 14 November 1958.
+He remained in poor health for the rest of his life, and died in Green Lane Hospital, Auckland, on 14 November 1958.